gphiliprogers/finders/cheatsheetfinder.md

 # Cheat Sheet Finder

-This page provides links to and short descriptions of content that provides succinct guidance on many different topics.
+This page provides links to and short descriptions of content that provides succinct guidance on many different topics, which fall under domains such as Agile software development, and working in teams.
 The content types that are listed here include:

 - Cheat Sheets
 - Checklists